ahnazary/Semantic-Annotation/README.md

     ```
       docker exec -it <Container_ID> /bin/sh
     ```
-* In order to deploy the SiSEG application on kubernetes, following steps should be considered:
+* In order to deploy the SiSEG application on kubernetes, following steps shall be considered:
   * installing kubectl on Linux using snap:
     ```
       snap install kubectl --classic